Table of Contents

 Not all MIDI controllers are compatible with every DAW.
 Even though Ableton is one of the most popular options, not all controllers work flawlessly with it.

 The list of controllers above are all options that are very user-friendly towards Ableton users, with most of them being built specifically for Ableton.

-Choosing between different controllers can be confusing, especially if you don’t have much experience.
-I hope that you fond this list helpful and I also hope that it helped you pick the right controller for Ableton.
+Choosing between different MIDI controllers for Ableton Live can be confusing, especially if you don’t have much experience.
+I hope that you found this list helpful and I also hope that it helped you pick the best MIDI controller for Ableton.